The Holy Bible (album): Lyrics

 "Of Walking Abortion" is about right-wing totalitarianism, of which Wire commented: "there's a worm in human nature that makes us want to be dominated".
 "Archives of Pain", dealing with the glorification of serial killers and seemingly advocating capital punishment, he said "was the song that me and Richey worried about most [...] the song isn't a right-wing statement, it's just against this fascination with people who kill".
 Later in 1994, Bradfield described the song as "one of the most important things we've done" but said it was also "very right-wing" and "miscalculated".

 Wire described "Revol" as being about Edwards' idea that "relationships in politics, and relationships in general, are failures".
 "P.C.P.", he said, was about how "PC followers take up the idea of being liberal but end up being quite the opposite".
 He said that he was "completely confused" by "Faster" (some of which he had written), although Edwards had told him that it was about self-abuse.

 "Mausoleum" and "The Intense Humming of Evil", Wire said, were both inspired by visits by the band to former concentration camps at Dachau and Belsen.
-A first draft of the latter song had been considered insufficiently judgemental by Bradfield, who had asked for a re-write ("you can't be ambivalent about the Holocaust").
+A first draft of the latter song had been considered insufficiently judgmental by Bradfield, who had asked for a re-write ("you can't be ambivalent about the Holocaust").

 According to Wire, "Die in the Summertime" and "4st 7lb" were "pretty obviously about Richey's state of mind".
 However, Edwards attested that the former song is actually about a pensioner wanting to die with memories of childhood in his mind.
 4 st 7 lb is the weight below which death is reputed to become medically unavoidable for anorexics.

 "This Is Yesterday", according to Wire, is "about how people always look back to their youth and look on it as a glorious period".

 Wire and Bradfield have both expressed a disliking for the lyrics to the song "She Is Suffering", Wire saying it suffers from "man-coming-to-the-rescue syndrome".
 According to Edwards, the "she" in the song title is desire: "In other Bibles and Holy Books no truth is possible until you empty yourself of desire".